prettymuchbryce/http-status-codes/README.md

 UNSUPPORTED_MEDIA_TYPE              | 415   | Unsupported Media Type
 USE_PROXY                           | 305   | Use Proxy

-## TypeScript
+## Typings

-There is an included definition file that adds rules for use, comments, and links to official documentation.
+There are included `flowtype` and `typescript` definition files that add rules for use, comments, and links to official documentation.

 ### Usage